 The Same Illnesses Can Affect Both Mice and Humans

 We all get sick from time to time, and this includes our pets.
-Even tiny little mice can get sick too, although it can be harder to tell.
+Even tiny little mice can get sick, too, although it can be harder to tell.
 Illness can include anything from very minor allergies to full-blown cancer.

 Mice are mostly nocturnal creatures that are highly active—females in particular— and will often disguise their ailments so predators don't see them as weak or easy to pick off.

-Mice don't vomit, but can have severe diarrhea.
-Dehydration can kill a mouse or other rodent in less than 48 hours!!
-And mice do not have the same complex minds as we do, they can't be made to understand that if they have diarrhea they need to drink and keep themselves hydrated.
+Mice don't vomit, but they can have severe diarrhea.
+Dehydration can kill a mouse or other rodent in less than 48 hours!
+And mice do not have the same complex minds as we do; they can't be made to understand that, if they have diarrhea, they need to drink and keep themselves hydrated.
 More than likely, a mouse will not eat if it is ill.

-Here are some common illnesses of pet mice, with their symptoms, treatment, and prevention.
+Here are some common illnesses of pet mice, with their symptoms, treatment, and some notes about prevention.

 The Common Cold